Author of Swift Language Chris Lattner is Leaving Apple; We're Interviewing Him (Ask a Question!)

 Strings are immutable pass-by-reference objects in most modern languages.
 Why did you make this decision?

+Value semantics in Swift are very efficient, as values that don't change are never actually copied.

 Re:Why are strings passed by value?
-(Score:4, Informative)
+(Score:5, Informative)

 In Swift arrays, dictionaries and strings are structures with value-semantics.
 As to why, well, to quote the Swift language reference manual: "One of the primary reasons to choose value types over reference types is the ability to more easily reason about your code.
 If you always get a unique, copied instance, you can trust that no other part of your app is changing the data under the covers. "